Madagascar Wildlife Safari

-Marojejy is one of the most strikingly beautiful and wild areas of Madagascar.
-It is unique in the world, a place of dense, jungly rainforests, sheer, high cliffs, and plants and animals found nowhere else on earth.
+Marojejy is one of the most striking beautiful and wild areas of Madagascar.
+It is unique in the world, a place of dense, jungly rainforests.
+There are sheer, high cliffs, and plants and animals found nowhere else on earth.

 The Mantella Trek takes you to Camp Mantella, about a four-hour hike from Manantenina.
-Camp Mantella (elevation 450 m [1475 ft]) has six cabins furnished with beds, mattresses, and bedding.
+Camp Mantella has an elevation of 450 m [1475 ft].
+It has six cabins furnished with beds, mattresses, and bedding.
 It also has a large sheltered eating area with an assortment of cooking utensils.

 Day 13: Camp Mantella – Camp Marojejia

-The camp consists of a sheltered eating area and four cabins furnished with beds, mattresses, and bedding.
-The name of this trek comes from the Malagasy name for the Silky Sifaka, a beautiful white lemur which is found only in this area.
+The camp consists of a sheltered eating area and four cabins.
+The cabins come furnished with beds, mattresses, and bedding.
+The name of this trek comes from the Malagasy name for the Silky Sifaka.
+This is a beautiful white lemur which you can find only in this area.

-To increase your chances of spotting this elusive animal, we recommend hiring a “Simpona Specialist” in addition to your guide.
-Plan on spending at least three days in the park for this trek.
+You need to hire a “Simpona Specialist” to icnrease posibility of seeing Silky Sifaka.
+Plan on spending at least three days in Marojejy National park for this trek.

 Day 14: Marojejy National Park